njagwani/AzureTimedTriggeredFunctionProject/README.md

                 return result;
             }
         }
-Few things to note here is that we have used "GetAsync" on the HttpClient object instead of using PostAsync.

-Also, one important thing to keep in mind is that when we create a HttpClientHandlerobject which is used to setup our HttpClient object, we would then want to decompress the results from our API call.
-Normally StackOverFlow returns its json payload compressed in zip format.
-The pieces of code are provided below.

 Now that we have a method defined to our code to consume StackOverFlow Request, we now need to obtain the new question count for the questions posted on StackOverFlow for keyword search "azure" and in order to fo that we need to to decompress the lines of the json string for which we get a return back.